PHOENIX-MEDIA/External-NFS-Server-Provisioner/README.md

 In case of a node failure/restart the *preStop hook* won't be triggered.
 We assume the NFS server and VIP have been stopped as well.
 As soon as the StatefulSet gets rescheduled on another node the PV and VIP should be available again to start the NFS server on the new node.
-Of course there can be situations this assumption leads to a conflicts.
+Of course there can be situations where this assumption leads to a conflicts.
-However, the issue resolution should be rather easy to resolve manually (see Troubleshooting section).
+However, the issue resolution should be rather easy to resolve them manually (see Troubleshooting section).

 ## Environment variables